Javascript is not enabled.

 Americans can buy property in most of Mexico in much the same way as they do in the U.S., says Stephanie Pepper of Coastal Properties of Cabo, a Mexican real estate brokerage.

-The process is a bit more complicated in certain areas along the coasts and near the border.
-In these zones, non-Mexican nationals must go to an authorized bank and set up a special trust called a fideicomiso, in which the bank holds legal title to the property as trustee, but the buyer has complete ownership rights.
+The process is a bit more complicated in areas along the coasts and near the border.
+In these zones, non-Mexican nationals must go to an authorized bank and set up a special trust called a fideicomiso, in which the bank holds legal title to the property as trustee but the buyer has complete ownership rights.

 spinner image the waterfront of mazatlan sinaloa mexico